mafdmi/EPS-DEODE-Working-Week-June2025/intro/update_install_deode.md

+# Update and install Deode-Workflow
-# If you have a local branch
+## If you have a local branch
 1. `cd Deode-Workflow`
 4. (if you don't have an "upstream" remote:) `git remote add upstream git@github.com:destination-earth-digital-twins/Deode-Workflow.git`
 3. `git fetch upstream develop`